gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - qualitative scales are translated into tighter operational scoring
 - containment thresholds are tested at stronger spread levels
 - supervisory thresholds are tested at stronger top-down distortion levels
+- epistemic-classification thresholds are tested at stronger false-regime pressure levels